This is Part 2 in a succession of posts about my experiences noted during a burnout. Read the first post here.

 I wanted to practice what I always knew, that every part of me was lovable.
 I am not a light and a shadow.
 I am a spectrum and all of me was worth feeling.
 All of me was enough.

 It was at his point I started operating as if I had left a cult, with an extreme detox of all spiritual teachings and a study into what my personal beliefs were before anyone had told me theirs.
 I took myself right back to what were only MY experiences verses what were other peoples ideas, or imprints.
+So that I could start a fresh.
 For me this meant going back to a teenager when I first started intaking the ‘new age’.
 We do this with enough areas of our lives, look at what has influenced or imprinted on us, so why not so much with our spirituality?

 I felt very strange, like I was disobeying this stream of light and love that was being directed at me.
 I felt quite guilty about rejecting the teachings, but this was actually what helped me do so.
 I knew that if I felt guilt about disagreeing with all of this stuff, then there was a reason to be doing it.
 It did not matter if anyone else agreed with me.
 I was listening to myself and I was saving my health.